Shiobara, a historic resort village with a 1000-year history

 - Taking the Shinkansen Line from JR Tokyo station allows you to get Nasushiobara Station 那須塩原駅 in 1 hour or so.
 From Nasushiobara Station, JR Bus is also served between Nasushiobara station and Shiobara Onsen Bus Terminal (1-hour ride), but be aware that the first bus departures at 11:00PM.
 Also, the train fare is almost doubled (5,700 JP Yen)

-- Foe tourists who likes to visit Shiobara Onsen Village after doing sightseeing in Nikko
+- For tourists who visit Shiobara Onsen Village after doing sightseeing in Nikko

-A 25-min ride for Shiobara Onsen Bus Terminal.
-Fare: 200 JP Yen. between Kamimiyori Shiobaraonsen-guchi to, takes about 25-minutes.
-400 JP Yen for one-day ticket)
+It is about a 25-min ride from Kamimiyori Shiobaraonsen-guchi to Shiobara Onsen Bus Terminal, and the fare is 200 JP Yen.
+(400 JP Yen for one-day ticket)

 Shiobara Hot Springs Village 塩原温泉郷